DSU-Digital-Sound-Design/DAD-310-Digital-Soundtrack-Production/content/pages/projects.md

 ## Final Project

 Choose one of the animation shorts from Prof. Konrad's class and compose a score and sound effects for it.
+You can find them [here](https://drive.google.com/drive/folders/1DhBfZG8wfbmgtIspDBG7XRzaihRoCIcf).

 ### Sound Effects